Trade Union and Labour Relations (Consolidation) Act 1992: Background

-The 1992 was a major recodification of Acts passed since 1980 that had reduced the freedom of workers to organise, collectively bargain, and take collective action.
+The 1992 act was a major recodification of acts passed since 1980 that had reduced the freedom of workers to organise, collectively bargain, and take collective action.
 Before 1979, the Trade Union and Labour Relations Act 1974 had set the basic structure, which had itself reversed the major overhaul of the Industrial Relations Act 1971.
 Each new piece of legislation tightened regulation of trade union activity, and expanded employer power.

 By contrast, the historical regulation of unions by Parliament had been expansive, in contrast to the courts, beginning with the Trade Union Act 1871.
 After a number of cases imposing economic torts for unions taking action, the Trade Disputes Act 1906 confirmed that unions should be free to conduct collective bargaining without the interference of the judiciary.

 Part I, Trade unions

 Chapter I, sections 1 to 9, outlines the meaning of independent trade unions.
 Chapter II, sections 10 to 23, elaborates on the legal status of trade unions and their rights and duties in possessing property and being sued in court.
 Chapter III, sections 24 to 45, concern internal administration requirements of a union, such as the duty to make accounts and get audits, and the duty to supply a copy of the rule book to any person for a reasonable price.
 Chapter IV, sections 46 to 56A, involves the procedures for union representatives to be elected.
 Chapter V, sections 62 to 70, sets out the rights of trade union members to a ballot before any strikes, access to courts, disciplinary procedures, subscriptions and leaving the union.
 Chapters VI to VIIA, sections 71 to 108C, involve rules restricting the donation of union funds for political purposes and the payment of contributions to a union.
 Chapter IX, sections 117 to 121, is a number of miscellaneous provisions and definitions.

 Part II consists of a single section 122, which defines the term "employer association".